Title Practical Course: Experimental Evaluation of modern Computing Systems and Accelerators (IN0012, IN2106, IN2397, IN4294)

 Dieses Praktikum wird nur in englischer Sprache angeboten.

-This lab course will be done in English.
+This lab course will be held in English.

 This lab is organized in collaboration with LRZ and LMU.

 It is provided and carried out as a single course both for bachelor and master students.

 What you will learn from this course ?

 The LRZ recently started building a testbed environment with novel architectures and accelerators called BEAST (Bavarian Energy, Architecture and Software Testbed).
 This will help in shaping future large LRZ systems (such as successors of SuperMUC-NG).
 In this lab you will gain hands on experience on the BEAST testbed.

 - have the chance to work on newest HPC technology such as CPUs or GPUs from Intel, AMD, NVidia, Marvell, Fujitsu (in particular A64FX - powers the second fastest supercomputer in the world (Fugaku) by TOP500 rankings as of June 2022),